bartoszbartosik/inverted-pendulum-ga/README.md

 # System control
 Let's compare how does the genetic algorithm do its job in comparison to based on mathematical derivations LQR controller.

-For that purpose, let's create some simulation's scenario:
+For that purpose, let's create some simulation scenario:

 - Initial conditions:
   - position: 4 m,